OurSausalito.com

 In the Movies

-The tunnel appears in the 1947 film Dark Passage with Humphrey Bogart and Lauren Bacall (with the original narrow two-lane Highway 101 and a single bore), and in the build-up to the climactic scene in Clint Eastwood’s 1971 film Dirty Harry, where the modern two-bore version is shown.
+The Robin Williams tunnel appears (sans rainbow) in the 1947 film Dark Passage with Humphrey Bogart and Lauren Bacall (with the original narrow two-lane Highway 101 and a single bore), and with its rainbow in the build-up to the climactic scene in Clint Eastwood’s 1971 film Dirty Harry, where the modern two-bore version is shown as they drive through Marin tunnel.

 SUBSCRIBE TO OURSAUSALITO.COM